chaosparrot/talon_hud/README.md

 - Line breaks not being properly rendered if they do not contain additional characters
 - Lines are improperly spaced height wise when rendering rich text
 - Text panel footers on second page seem to have text go through the footer
+- Some click dragging issues with the documentation panel where it stays sticky

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.